-In light of the COVID-19 pandemic, Package 2 of the Comprehensive Tax Reform Program (CTRP) was recalibrated to make it more relevant and responsive to the needs of businesses, especially those facing financial difficulties, and increase the ability of the Philippines to attract investments that will benefit the public interest.
+We are proposing to recalibrate the bill to make it more relevant and responsive to the needs of businesses negatively affected by the COVID-19 pandemic, and to improve the ability of the Philippines to attract highly desirable investments that will serve the public interest.

-Below is a summary of key amendments that will make CREATE the largest fiscal stimulus program for enterprises in the country’s history.
-These are proposed to be incorporated into Senate Committee Report No. 50, the current Ways and Means committee report on CITIRA:
+Below is a summary of the economic team’s proposed amendments to Senate Committee Report No. 50, the current Ways and Means committee report on CITIRA:

 - An immediate 5 percentage point cut in the corporate income tax (CIT) rate starting July 2020.
-In the second half of this year alone, this will result in a reduction of government revenues estimated at P42 billion that all firms, especially the country’s micro, small, and medium enterprises (MSMEs), can use to fund their operations and retain employees.
-For the succeeding 5 years, the total estimate is P625 billion that these firms can invest in the revitalization of their businesses and create even more jobs for Filipino workers.
-This unprecedented investment reflects our resolve to vigorously fight the impacts of COVID-19 and get businesses back on their feet as quickly as possible.
+The corporate income tax rate will be reduced further by 1 percentage point every year from 2023 to 2027.
+In the second half of this year alone, this will result in a reduction of government revenues estimated at around PHP 40 billion that all firms, especially the country’s micro, small, and medium enterprises (MSMEs), can use to fund their operations and retain employees.
+For the succeeding 5 years, the total estimate is about PHP 600 billion in foregone government revenues that these firms can invest in the revitalization of their businesses and to create even more jobs for Filipino workers.
+This unprecedented investment reflects our resolve to vigorously fight the impact of COVID-19 and get businesses back on their feet as quickly as possible.

-- Maintaining for up to 9 years the status quo for registered business activities enjoying the 5% gross income earned (GIE) incentive.
+- Maintaining for up to 9 years the status quo for registered business activities enjoying the 5 percent tax on gross income earned (GIE) incentive.
 The sunset period is prolonged by two years, from 2 to 7 years in the previous version, to 4 to 9 years under this proposal.
+This is a generous compromise for businesses that have been enjoying forever incentives, some for more than 40 years, which no other country offers.

-- More flexibility in granting fiscal and non-fiscal incentives, which will be critical as the country competes internationally for high-value investments.
+- More flexibility for the President to grant a combination of fiscal and non-fiscal incentives, which will be critical as the country competes internationally for high-value investments.

 |Provision||CITIRA||CREATE (Revised CITIRA)|